Pedro Martinez (school administrator): Early life and education

 Martinez was born in Mexico. he immigrated to the United States at the age of six.
 He was the eldest of twelve children.
 He grew up in Chicago.
 Martinez attended high school at Chicago's Benito Juarez Community Academy.

-He received a bachelor's degree in accounting from the University of Illinois at Urbana-Champaign, and an Masters in Business Administration from DePaul University.
+He received a bachelor's degree in accounting from the University of Illinois at Urbana-Champaign in 1992, and a Masters in Business Administration from DePaul University in 2006.

 Martinez later received a fellowship from the Public Education Leadership Project at Harvard University, and graduated from the Broad Superintendents Academy.

 Early career

 After his graduation from the University of Illinois, he first worked as an auditor, including for Catholic Charities.